Small Business Resources

 Tobacco and Cannabinoid Sale License Application

-The City of Lakeville requires businesses that sell tobacco and cannabinoid products, as defined in City Ordinance, to complete a Tobacco & Cannabinoid Products License Application (PDF) and submit to our City Clerk by email.
+The City of Lakeville requires businesses that sell tobacco and cannabinoid products, as defined in City Ordinance, to complete a Tobacco & Cannabinoid Products License Application (PDF) and submit by email.

 From the License Minnesota website you can access licensing information on nearly 600 licenses administered by over 45 state agencies in Minnesota.
 Businesses can find the licenses you need in one spot, accessible in a variety of ways: by topic, administering agency, name of license or with a keyword search.

 If you start a new business, change location, or change the use of your space in a way that creates more potential demand on the wastewater system, your business is required to submit for a sewer availability charge (SAC) determination with the Metropolitan Council.
 The number of SAC units charged depends on the potential wastewater demand of your business and the fee is paid with your city building permit.
 Refer to Lakeville’s Fee Schedule (PDF) for more information about cost per unit.